terraform-azurerm-examples/terraform-bootstrap/README.md

 You will find an example file in the repo.

 > The service_principal_rbac_assignments array defaults to [] and will therefore give the service principal no RBAC permissions.
 You can either define the role assignments here to capture it as code, or assign manually in the portal.
-Note that you can use `"Current"` as the scope value and it willsubstitute it with the subscriptionId for the current context.
+Note that you can use `"Current"` as the scope value and it will be substituted with the subscriptionId for the current context.

+## Terraform Apply

+Run through the Terraform flow to create the resources

+1. `terraform fmt`
+1. `terraform init`
+1. `terraform validate`
+1. `terraform plan`
+1. `terraform apply`

 ## Resources created